aphan/redis-autosuggest/README.md

 Redis::Autosuggest.suggest("North By Northwest", 9, Northern Exposure, 3)
 # Increment an item's score
 Redis::Autosuggest.suggest("North By Northwest", 1)
-# Remove an item from the autosuggestions pool
-Redis::Autosuggest.remove("North By Northwest")
 ```

 ## Rails support